Bucknell-Biol364/Project_1_Group_8_2024/README.md

 This tutorial is designed for students enrolled in BIOL 203/204 who possess a basic understanding of RStudio.
 It is intended for students who have already installed RStudio and are familiar with the interface, as well as basic coding practices, including writing, annotating, and running code.

 ## Instructions
+1. This tutorial will be located in the Project_1_Group_8_2024 github repository
+2. Open the KS_Project01.Rmd document to load the tutorial
+3. We will be using the CO2 R dataset studying the differences in CO2 uptake dependent on the variant of plants (from Quebec or Mississippi) and the treatment plan (chilled and non-chilled) When you open the KS_Project01.md file, you must load in the CO2 Dataset and required packages.
+4. Begin with Section 1.1 regarding descriptive statistics, through Section 2.2 regarding graphical analysis.
 ## Objectives

 1. By the end of this tutorial, students will be able to understand and confidently apply basic data analysis techniques in RStudio, including statistical tests ranging from summary statistics to ANOVAs, to interpret and analyze data sets.